King County businesses brace for possible looting Monday on recommendation of local officials

 The University of Washington Police Department confirmed that a protest is scheduled for 3 p.m.
 Monday at University Village.

-Kirkland city manager Kurt Triplett said in a news release issued Monday morning that the city had received reports that it “is a possible target for looting and destruction” and that the early closure recommendation was issued “out of an abundance of caution.”
+Kirkland City Manager Kurt Triplett said in a news release issued Monday morning that the city had received reports that it “is a possible target for looting and destruction” and that the early closure recommendation was issued “out of an abundance of caution.”

 Kirkland city spokesperson Kellie Stickney said that the city was monitoring social media channels.
 She added that the city believed a protest would occur Monday in downtown Kirkland and that “other commercial areas are vulnerable given what has occurred in other communities.”